Thank you for considering School of the Madeleine for your child’s education

 During the school day all gates are locked and secure and the only access point is from the front of the school and entrance is monitored by surveillance and electronic door opener.
-Each visitor signs it at the desk and their photo is taken for our log book.
+Each visitor signs it at the desk.

 What is the community like?

 The strong parent community is one of the aspects parents most appreciate about the school.
 The Madeleine school community is welcoming, supportive, nurturing and inclusive.
 Parents have a strong informal network with one another as they meet in the morning for morning assembly or pick-up.
 A number of volunteer activities exist both in the classroom as well as in numerous committees that organize events and raise funds.
-Parents in individual classes are organized through the room parents and organizations such as the Parents’ Association and School Board hold monthly meetings that are open to all parents.
+Parents in individual classes are organized through the room parents and organizations such as the Parents’ Association.

 As the Madeleine is a relatively small school, students know each other and care for one another.
 Popular community building programs among the students are “Faith Families” and the “5th grade-kindergarten buddy program”.
 Older students (Grades 7 & 8) go on overnight retreats that focus on spiritual and personal development.
 The students who graduate the Madeleine are confident and secure individuals who have a strong sense of “belonging” as a result of these programs.